 It is important when considering a subsidy to take in account the following requirements outlined below.
-Each individual subsidy should strive to attain or work towards these different aspects:
+Each individual subsidy should strive to attain or work towards these different aspects as far as it is possible to do so:

 3.3.1.
 Strategic Benefit